foomo/next-instrumentation/CONTRIBUTING.md

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/foomo/next-instrumentation.git`
 3. Navigate to the project directory: `cd next-instrumentation`
-4. Install dependencies: `mise trust && mise install && bun install`
+4. Install dependencies: `mise trust && make install`
 5. Start development: `bun run dev`

 ## Development Workflow

 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Check and fix code style and formatting issues: `bun run lint:fix`
+3. Check and fix code style and formatting issues: `make lint.fix`
-4. Run tests: `bun run test`
+4. Run tests: `make test`
-5. Build the project: `bun run build`
+5. Build the project: `make build`
 6. Commit your changes using the conventions below
 7. Push your branch to your fork
 8. Open a pull request